patrycjadziubek/vagrantxdocker/README.md

 # vagrantxdocker
 This project contains:
 - a Vagrantfile that creates a Ubuntu-based Docker image
-- an Apache default file containing reverse proxy configuration (referenced in the Vagrant file)
+- an Apache default file containing reverse proxy configuration
 - a Dockerfile containing installation & deployment of a Java application with Apache in front of it

 Prerequisites: